-- Target multiple customer segments: in the business jargon, it is highlighted often the importance of identifying a customer persona.
+- Target multiple customer segments: in the business jargon, it is highlighted often the important of identifying a customer persona.
 While this might work initially often, you might leave up significant opportunities on the table.
-Indeed, if we look at the organic traffic of BI, it is clear that it spans across several segments.
-Not only business professionals read BI, but also a broader base comprised of consumers.
-That is also why BI is expanding from B2B to B2C, which allows it to expand monetization, diversify its business in the long run and opens up new opportunities
+Indeed, if we look at the organic traffic of BI, it is clear that it spans several segments.
+Not only do business professionals read BI, but also a broader base comprised of consumers.
+That is also why BI is expanding from B2B to B2C, which allows it to expand monetization, diversify its business in the long run, and opens up new opportunities

-Indeed, even though in the short term the company might have to swallow the fish, which means experience a marketing expense in acquiring new members to its platform, in the long run, it this strategy proves successful it will become a significant part of the revenue generation for BI.
-Thus, BI is leveraging on its primary driver of , advertising, to sustaining a new part of the business primarily based on subscriptions.
+Indeed, even though in the short term the company might have to swallow the fish, which means experiencing a marketing expense in acquiring new members to its platform, in the long run, if this strategy proves successful it will become a significant part of the revenue generation for BI.
+Thus, BI is leveraging on its primary driver of , advertising, to sustain a new part of the business primarily based on subscriptions.

 Resources for your business:

 - Successful Types of Business Models You Need to Know